 A Guide to Getting Court Ordered Rehab for a Loved One

-Court ordered rehab may be ideal for your loved one if they’ve committed or been accused of a drug-related crime and need help recovering from a substance use disorder.
-Going to court ordered rehab can help some people avoid incarceration for non-violent crimes surrounding illicit drug use while allowing them to overcome drug dependence and addiction at the same time.
+Has someone you love committed or been accused of a drug-related crime and need help recovering from a substance use disorder?
+If so, court-ordered rehab might be the best route forward.
+Going to rehab can help some people avoid incarceration for non-violent crimes surrounding illicit drug use while helping them work through their drug dependence and addiction at the same time.

-What is Court Ordered Rehab & How Does it Work?
+What Is Court Ordered Rehab and How Does It Work?

 court ordered rehab